osuosl/timesync-node/README.md

 the plugin names you wish to enable.
 Note that some types of authentication may require additional settings (see below).

+If the ``TIMESYNC_AUTH_MODULES`` variable is empty, password-based authentication will be enabled as a default.
 Invalid module names are ignored.

 **Possible options**:
   * ``password`` for simple password-based authentication